MichaelHatherly/InteractiveErrors.jl/README.md

 More than one action can be selected at once.
 A common combination is `edit` and `retry`.
 Press `d` (for done) once you're finished making your choices.

+## Optional Packages

+Additional features are available when certain packages are loaded within the REPL session.

+  - `Cthulhu`, provides `ascend` and `descend` options on selected method.
+  - `Debugger`, provides `breakpoint` on selected method.
+  - `JET`, provides `report_call` on selected method.
+  - `JuliaFormatter`, provides syntax formatting for method signatures.
+  - `OhMyREPL`, provides syntax highlighting for source code and method signatures.

+Depending on the maintenance burden of compatibility with these packages they may in future versions become direct dependencies instead of using `Requires`.

 ## Themes

 Most of the default coloring in the stack-tree can be adjusted to the user's